-ELEANOR: He said I can tell you're getting emotional on the phone.
-And I said I was stabbed three times, and someone was trying to rape me and you're calling it an incident.
+ELEANOR: He said, I can tell you're getting emotional on the phone.
+And I said you're - I was stabbed three times, and someone was trying to rape me; and you're calling it an "incident."

 JOHNSON: A spokeswoman for D.C.
 Police Chief Cathy Lanier declined to talk on tape about the Human Rights Watch report.
 But she directed NPR to letters the chief had written about it.
 Chief Lanier says the group used flawed methods.
 She also argues the researchers don't have enough evidence to back up their claims.